-At the height of the company’s existence, there were 16 locations throughout upstate New York, Vermont, and Western Massachusetts.
+At the height of the company’s success, there were 16 locations throughout upstate New York, Vermont, and Western Massachusetts.
 Cluett & Sons also manufactured pianos under the Cluett & Sons brand name.
 Some pianos bearing the Cluett & Sons brand name were actually manufactured by the Lindeman Piano Company.
+In addition to Steinway and Cluett pianos, they sold Everett and Cable Nelson pianos and Magnavox radios and TV’s.
 Cluett & Sons pianos were sold as affordable alternatives to the costlier brand names sold by the firm while offering comparable quality.

 During the Great Depression era, J. W. A. Cluett discontinued the firm and went into the textile industry.
 J. W. A. Cluett left the business early on to found Cluett and Peabody, manufacturer of the Arrow Shirt.
 He was one of several sons of the founder and his brothers continued to run the business.